open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/quick-start/local-docker-deployment.md

 In a few seconds, you should be able to access the OpenMetadata UI at [http://localhost:8585](http://localhost:8585)

+{%note noteType="Tip"%}
+By default, we ship Docker Compose with [host and docker named volume mapping](https://docs.docker.com/storage/) for MySQL, PostgreSQL, ElasticSearch and Ingestion Services with quickstart docker compose services.
+This will be available under `docker-volume` directory on host machine in the same path as docker compose files.
+{%/note%}

 ## Log in to OpenMetadata

 OpenMetadata provides a default admin account to login.